-Another advantage of Tucson hiking, besides the spectacular beauty of the Santa Catalina canyons, is the reward of a Frost gelato after a challenging hike.
-I wonder if we could get a Frost Gelato in Boise?
+Another advantage of Tucson hiking, besides the spectacular beauty of the Santa Catalina canyons, is the reward of a Frost gelato after a grueling hike.
+I wonder if we could get a Frost Gelato Shoppe in Boise?

 El Presidio Historic District, Tucson, Arizona